hossimo/GMA3Plugins/grandMA3/shared/resource/lib_plugins/Fade Master/README.md

 In grandMA 2 you could do `ExecButton 1.1 At 100 Fade 3`

 With this plugin you can do:
-'Plugin "Fade Master" "Page,1.201,100,3"' Which fade executor 1.201 from its current value to 100% over 3 seconds.
+`Plugin "Fade Master" "Page,1.201,100,3"` Which fade executor 1.201 from its current value to 100% over 3 seconds.

 You also can do the following:
-'Plugin "Fade Master" "Sequence,4,100,3"' Which Sequence 4 from its current value to 100% over 3 seconds.
+`Plugin "Fade Master" "Sequence,4,100,3"` Which Sequence 4 from its current value to 100% over 3 seconds.
 The executor does not even need to be assigned to an executor or an executor with a master.

+Added in v1.1.0.2:
+* `Plugin "Fade Master"` (without arguments) and a dialog with options will be displayed
+* No longer need `Page` or `Sequence` arguments, if you enter a number with a `.` it will be a page and without a sequence.

 Additionally, if you have a long running fade that you need to abort you can delete the User Vraiable and the fade will stop.